BuchEPP/BuchEPP.github.io/README.md

 # Book Elementarteilchenphysik, 4th edition

-### Page is 'work in progress'.

 ![ATLAS](0106_ATLAS.png)

-Book is written in German
+The book is written in German

 Springer Verlag